AwrelH/unitsConverter/README.md

 ![plot layout](assets/forReadme/plotlayout.png)
 Made with Microsoft Visio.

+## calculations

+Some methods used in the calculations were the following
+- int() - returns an integers number from a number or a string
+- float() - returns a floating number from a number or a string
+- round() - return a floating number with a specific number of decimals, in my program 2 decimals.

+arithmetic operator used
+- Division /
+- Multiplication \*
+- Subtraction -
+- Addition +

 # Testing
 I have tested the program for each of the steps and tried to commit as often as I could.
 This has helped to avoid bugs.